Bicycle Network: Metro Routes

 No movement on bridge

-3 February 2012 Bicycle network Victoria has been following up on this project and remains concerned that a state of inaction appears to have hold of the bridge.
+3 February 2012 Bicycle Network has been following up on this project and remains concerned that a state of inaction appears to have hold of the bridge.
 Neither Parks Victoria nor DES or the Minister's office appears to know the status of the project.
 Yarra City Council were also none the wiser.
 The ridge was recommited to by the Baillieu Government last July and is slated to proceed in the 2012/13 financial year however the project will require a vast amount of detailed design and consultation before a sod can be turned.
 We will keep you updated as we learn more

 Cadel clamour spurs bridge action